billsix/cprogrammingbook/doc/06-Structs.rst

 representation of a float, and might easily be made up of part of the mantissa of the float plus a piece of the exponent.
-The Standard says that if you do this, the behaviour is implementation defined (not undefined).
-The behaviour is defined by the Standard in one case: if some of the members of a union are structures with a ‘common initial sequence’ (the first members of each structure have compatible type and in the case of bitfields are the same length), and the union currently contains one of them, then the common initial part of each can be used interchangeably.
+The Standard says that if you do this, the behavior is implementation defined (not undefined).
+The behavior is defined by the Standard in one case: if some of the members of a union are structures with a ‘common initial sequence’ (the first members of each structure have compatible type and in the case of bit-fields are the same length), and the union currently contains one of them, then the common initial part of each can be used interchangeably.
 Oh good.

-The C compiler does no more than work out what the biggest member in a union can be and allocates enough storage (appropriately aligned if neccessary).
+The C compiler does no more than work out what the biggest member in a union can be and allocates enough storage (appropriately aligned if necessary).
 In particular, no checking is done to make sure that the right sort of use is made of the members.
 That is your task, and you'll soon find out if you get it wrong.